hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 How the UIST program committee deals with this issue:

-* [UIST 2023 Author Guide](https://uist.acm.org/2023/author-guide/), scroll down to  “User Studies Are Not Required” and “Systems Contributions Need To Be Evaluated Holistically”.
+* [**UIST 2023 Author Guide**](https://uist.acm.org/2023/author-guide/), scroll down to  “User Studies Are Not Required” and “Systems Contributions Need To Be Evaluated Holistically”.

 <hr>